emmajanedrews/base-template/_posts/2013-04-16-whats-the-one-unbreakable-law-of-real-estate.md

 youtube_alternate_image:
 youtube_code: oxzd4rqbZZo
 ---

-{% include youtube.html %}
-“Perform due diligence!” is the one law you should never break in any kind of real estate deal – residential, multi-occupant, or commercial!
+{% include youtube.html %}“Perform due diligence!” is the one law you should never break in any kind of real estate deal – residential, multi-occupant, or commercial!

 What is due diligence?
 It’s a common phrase for the evaluation of a property and its surrounding environment before you commit to buying it.